bunsen32/jsspeccy-alt/README.md

 ## Licence

-JSSpeccy 3 is licensed under the GPL version 3 - see COPYING.
+JSSpeccy-ALT is licensed under the GPL version 3 - see COPYING.